KQM-git/TCL/characters/pyro/diluc.md

 {% endtab %}

 {% tab title="Searing Onslaught" %}
-Diluc performs a forward slash, dealing Pyro DMG
+Diluc performs a forward slash, dealing Pyro DMG.\

-This skill can be cast up to 3 times consecutively, with different effects.
+This skill can be consecutively used 3 times.
 Enters CD if not cast again within 4s.

 | Attribute | Skill (1-Hit) | Skill (2-Hit) | Skill (3-Hit) |
 | :--- | :--- | :--- | :--- |